 Fish Cakes

-• To cook the fishcakes, heat a medium frying pan over medium heat.
-Add 1 tbsp of butter and 1 tbsp of olive oil.
+- To cook the fishcakes, heat a medium frying pan over medium heat.
+Add 1 tablespoon of butter and 1 tablespoon of olive oil.
 Once the butter starts to foam, add 3 to 4 fishcakes to the pan.
 Cook for about 3 minutes per side or until golden brown and warm in the middle.
 Serve.

 I never eat cod but make regular fish cakes with haddock.
 Would this recipe work with haddock, omitting the fish soaking?